theNewDynamic/oregonsadventurecoast.com/content/dining.md

   imgalt: Seafood dining on oregon's adventure coast

 ---
 Wherever you are on Oregon’s Adventure Coast: Coos Bay, North Bend & Charleston, you will have a wide variety of dining and meal options.
-We have several family style eateries, as well as ethnic, chain, seafood and fine dining restaurants.
+We have several family-style eateries, as well as ethnic, chain, seafood and fine dining restaurants.
 [Explore our Coos Bay & North Bend Downtown Walking Maps by clicking here.](/img/walking-map-cbnb.pdf)Find a mapped list of restaurants, public spaces, retail and entertainment, in our walkable downtowns.

 **_*Note: due to COVID-19 some restaurants are currently only doing TakeOut.
 We recommend contacting the restaurants of your choice prior to visiting the establishment for protocol information._**